smcolab2007-dotcom/demo-crawler-site/README.md

 1. Open the repository in GitHub Pages (enable it under **Settings → Pages**).
 2. Run `polite_crawler.py` in Google Colab or your local Python environment.
 3. Observe how the crawler politely checks `robots.txt` and avoids restricted pages.
+4. Optional: Run `polite_crawler_visible.py` in Google Colab or your local Python environment.
+Observe the Output.

 ---